JGPTech/Ghost_Oracle_Suite/PROCESS_RECORD.md

 # Ghost Oracle Suite — Full Process Record

-This document records the entire research and engineering trajectory of the Ghost Oracle Suite from initial probes through the final projector benchmark.
+This document records the entire research and engineering trajectory of the Ghost Oracle Suite from initial probes through the final five-way benchmark.
 It exists so that any future contributor — human or AI agent — can pick up the work with full context.

 It is chronological.
 It includes the wrong turns.
 It includes the bugs we caught and the bugs we missed at first.
+It includes the framings we adopted, used for months, and then had to retract when the data didn't support them.
 It is not a polished narrative.
 It is a working record.

 ---